m221200/Capstone/README.md

 # About Project
-This is our Capstone Project for
+This is our Capstone Project that involves disabling and hijacking the AR Drone 2.0 through a telnet attack and a deauthentication attack paired with a hijack.

 # Running
 Inside of the project directory--